 These literary all-stars intimidated the shit out of me.
 Fiction was a mountain too high, but I did try my hand at poetry.
 With the encouragement of John Logan I produced thirty or forty poems, none of which impressed me any more than they did the few others who were exposed to them.

 After university my favorite authors were the major American novelists of the time: Roth, Updike, Vonnegut, Joseph Heller and others.
 Later, the names Pat Conroy and Cormac McCarthy became important to me, and I quickly read whatever they put out.
 Last, and most important, came Anne Tyler.

 Tyler, the author of twenty novels, is known as a writer of what might be called "domestic fiction"—stories that explore relationships among and within families, involving characters who are, at their worst, mildly eccentric.
 Those are her strengths, the ability to reveal the significance within the mundane, to create characters as real as the person sitting next to you on the bus.

-Years later, when illness made of me a shut-in, and my wife gave me the courage to write more seriously, those words became an important source of encouragement.
+Years later, when illness made of me a shut-in, and my wife gave me the motivation to write more seriously, those words became an important source of encouragement.
 I would look up at that postcard pinned to my bookshelf and think, "Maybe I can do this."